Workstream themes are described in more detail on their own page, click the title

 Our Work Programme is comprised of three pillars of focus;

-One focussing on internal aspects of bank culture – including issues such as Ethics & Behaviour, Speaking Up (& being heard) and Staff Pressures and Resilience;
+One focussing on internal aspects of bank culture – including issues such as Ethics & Behaviour, Speaking Up (& being heard) and Staff Pressures (including Pride);

-The second pillar focusses on external and more customer impacting issues such as Communications and Financial Awareness, particularly for specific customer groups such as Customers in a Vulnerable position, SMEs & Farmers & Financial Awareness;
+The second pillar focusses on external and more customer impacting issues such as Respectful and Transparent Communications and Financial Awareness, particularly for specific customer groups such as Customers in a Vulnerable position and SMEs & Farmers.

 and, the third pillar will focus on Citizenship and Society, which is focussed on the societal role and contribution of the Irish banking industry.